mtpatter/cleaningdata_wearables/README.md

 * Merges all test data together with proper column names.
 * Merges training and test data together.
 * Orders data by subjectID.
 * Subsets the measurement variables to include only mean and standard deviationmeasurements as instructed in assignment.
+(This includes any variable with 'mean' or 'std' in the name, including meanFreq() variables and including angle variables.
+I included everything to err on the side of too much data, since it was unclear in the instructions.)
 * Creates a smaller tidy data set with the average value for each mean/std measurement for each activity and each subject.
 * Writes tidy data set to a file called 'tidyWearablesData.csv'.